simon-frankau/hashiwokakero-solver/README.md

  * -Add code to propagate constraints-
  * -Add code to draw in bridges-
  * -Add code to perform case splits-
- * Add code to check connectedness
+ * -Add code to check connectedness-

 Use a fairly TDD approach throughout, use anyhow and clap crates again.